South Africa

 Market Competition

-Global competition in key export sectors may affect future market positioning.
+Global competition in petroleum gases and other gaseous hydrocarbons: liquefied, natural gas may affect future market positioning.

-๐ŸŽฏStrategic Recommendations
+🎯Strategic Recommendations

 • Strengthen cooperation in high-value sectors beyond current trade patterns